Dmitri Aliev: 2020–21 season

 Aliev missed the senior Russian test skates as he was receiving treatment for a back injury in Germany.
 Competing on the domestic Cup of Russia series, he won the bronze medal at the third stage in Sochi.

 With the pandemic continuing to affect international travel, the ISU opted to run the Grand Prix based primarily on geographic location.
 Aliev was assigned to the 2020 Rostelecom Cup, where he placed fifth in the short program after making several errors.
 He was fifth in the free skate and overall.

 On December 3, it was announced that Aliev had to withdraw from the fifth stage of the Russian Cup because he had contracted COVID-19.
 He did not participate in the 2021 Russian Championships.

 Aliev was chosen for the 2021 Channel One Trophy, a televised team event organized in lieu of the cancelled European Championships.
 He was selected for the Red Machine team captained by Alina Zagitova.
 Aliev placed fourth in the short program and fifth in the free skate, and the Red Machine team took the trophy.
 Subsequently, Aliev participated in the Russian Cup Final, which was widely assumed to be the deciding event for the second Russian men's berth at the 2021 World Championships in Stockholm.
 Aliev placed ninth in the short program after popping his triple Axel to a single and making a quad error.
 He rose to third place overall with a first-place finish in the free skate.

 2021–22 season

 Aliev made his season debut at the 2021 CS Finlandia Trophy, where he won the bronze medal.
 The next week he competed at the 2021 Budapest Trophy, finishing in the silver medal position.
 His first Grand Prix assignment was initially the 2021 Cup of China, but following its cancellation he was reassigned to the 2021 Gran Premio d'Italia in Turin.
 He placed ninth at the event.
 He was fifth at the 2021 Internationaux de France.

 At the 2022 Russian Championships, Aliev finished in ninth place.
+He later finished fourth at the Russian Cup Final.

+In early March, the ISU banned all figure skaters and officials representing Russia and Belarus from attending the World Championships and international competitions due to the Russian invasion of Ukraine in late February.

+2022–23 season

+Continuing to compete domestically, Aliev won both of his Russian Cup assignments, later placing fourth at the 2023 Russian Championships.

+2023–24 season

+Aliev placed fourth at the 2024 Russian Championships.

+2024–25 season

+Aliev placed ninth at the 2025 Russian Championships.

+2025–26 season: Hiatus

+Aliev missed the entirety of the 2025–26 season due to contracting tuberculosis and having to undergo 6.5 months of chemotherapy.
+Post-recovery, Aliev returned to training and explained that he would like to continue competing if his health allows him to do so.